kirakira-dev/NintendoClientsWiki/Pia-Overview.md

 * Sync Protocol

 ### Session management
 A group of connected consoles is called a mesh.
 Every mesh has a single "host" that controls the mesh.
 Initially, the console that created the mesh is the host.
 Once the host leaves the mesh, a new host is selected through "host migration".
 The host performs important tasks such as processing join requests by newcomers.
-The host may also perform some game-specific tasks.
-For example, in Mario Kart 8, the host decides which track is chosen by the track roulette.

 ### Joining a mesh
 The following steps are performed to join a mesh: